filipp/main/README.md

 ## Folder structure ##

     site:
-  public (this is the DocRoot for your site)
+      public (the DocRoot of your site)
       .htaccess (see .htaccess)
       index.php
-  system (put all system support files in here)
+    system (put all system support files in here) lib
-    lib
         main
         classes (store all your model files in here) views (create a folder for each controller and an action.html file for every view) data (a good place to store all your application data, logs, etc)

 ## index.php ##